 People sometimes claim that one of the benefits of open source software is the support of a large user community.
 However, the sheer volume of conflicting information in an unmanaged community can be overwhelming and frustrating.

 Fortunately, most project management software vendors who offer paid software solutions manage their community forums.
-Managed forums allow you to search and sort for relevant topics with much greater ease.
+Managed forums allow you to search and sort for relevant topics with ease.

 Community forums often include threads on important topics including:

 - Tips and tricks for using the software

 - Best practices for using the software and for general project management

 Plus, community forums provide you with a place to make feature requests and help the vendor prioritize upcoming features to better meet your needs.
 For example, you can vote on other users’ feature suggestions.
 The advantage of voting is that it allows the vendor to see the most in-demand suggestions and prioritize future updates and improvements accordingly.

 You can also choose to follow feature requests that you’re interested in.
 This functionality allows you to easily monitor voting, receive new comments, and stay up to date on any progress toward developing and publishing the feature.